 Cultural Destinations & Museums

-Downtown Chapel Hill offers visitors a Mile of Culture, cultural venues for all ages and interests all within walking distance from each other.
+Downtown Chapel Hill offers cultural venues for all ages and interests; all within walking distance from each other.
 Plan to spend the day visiting one or several of our museums, which are so engaging you will be engrossed for hours!
 Explore local history, visual art, sports memorabilia, nature and the galaxies.

 The Ackland Art Museum holds the largest collection of Asian art in the state and is known for a variety of works ranging from ancient to 21st century.
 Ackland also hosts Art After Dark the second Friday of each month where you can enjoy live jazz, complimentary refreshments and art viewing until 9pm.
 Photo courtesy of the Ackland Art Museum.